The Cranbrook History Centre is Open!

 - If you are sick, please stay home.
 We look forward to you visiting when you are well again!

 All current rentals will abide by the most up-to-date Public Health directives on gatherings.
 As of September 14, 2021, proof of vaccination will be required for all indoor gatherings and ticketed events over 50 people.
+Renters will be required to create a health and safety plan for their event.
 Please read more on the Government of BC website about how to get your vaccination passport.
 We are currently taking bookings for winter 2021, 2022 and beyond.
-Please contact our Business Manager for more information: firstname.lastname@example.org
+Please contact our Business Manager for more information: email@example.com

 Tours and Other Programs